Seagate/cortx-s3server/docs/design/object-protection.md

 Alert also includes JSON with details on the failure -- bucket/object name, saved/calculated checksum, and OID of the object.

+### Alert ID: 0030060005

+Current version of alert text:

+> Metadata integrity failure (bucket/object mismatch).
+> Cluster is transitioning to safe mode.
+Contact Seagate Support.

+Alert also includes JSON with details on the failure -- bucket, object names from the request and bucket, object names read from KVS.

 ## Range Read behavior